STEFAN OSNOWSKI was born in East Germany and is living and working in Lisbon (Portugal).

 We would presumedly have a similar visionary effect if we enlarged a picture from one of the touristic magazines of any Eastern bloc country in the 70’s, screen printed them - the image grids would fall apart the same way.
 But in that case, nothing else would happen but technology ruining the image.
 What would be left is the gesture of purpose, but personality would disappear.
 While both of these are important components of Osnowski’s prints.
 Instead of a printing press, he uses a palm-size lens, to rub the ink from the wood plate on to the paper like an artisan, consciously shattering the repetitive details of the vivid and boring postcard world.

 Do we see imaginary or real landscapes?
 The tide of condensation and thinning, or as liquids are freezing?
 As if facing the rays of a dark sun, we have to squint: because we can sense figurality, but as we take one step aside, the structure glints immediately.
 What we see is abstract and concrete at the same time.
 Or somewhere in between the two.
 This is also the promise of the exhibition’s title.
 Land and sea, sky and the water surface, woodcarving and photograph, digital and analogue all come together on these pictures.
 There is another in between in a biographical sense even: Portugal.
-The artist used to live there and the Entre series and the photographs, which the prints Oeste and Cordoama were based on, also come from.
+The artist resided there and the Entre series and the photographs, which the prints Oeste and Cordoama were based on, also come from.

 Osnowski is a consistent image-constructor, who adjusts his creation methods considerately.
 Therefore, it also might be noticed as an in between that four pieces of the 2015 Fluxo series are exhibited apart from the newest, diagonal grid works dominating the exhibition itself.
 On these, we can only find horizontal cuts, which might seem to be a land map from afar, while from up close they look like a structure of frames of blurred, dissolved lines.
 As if the apocryphal pages of the atlas of an old fantasy world was hanged on the wall, or the electrocardiograph diagram of an unknown continent’s heartbeat.